 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, AGCO Corporation reported total greenhouse gas emissions of approximately 48,377,000 kg CO2e for Scope 1 and about 16,499,000 kg CO2e for Scope 2 (market-based).
-The company also disclosed significant Scope 3 emissions, with approximately 17,141,863,000 kg CO2e attributed to the use of sold products.
-In 2023, AGCO's emissions were higher, with Scope 1 at about 57,420,000 kg CO2e and Scope 2 at approximately 22,796,000 kg CO2e (market-based).
+In 2024, AGCO Corporation reported total greenhouse gas emissions of approximately 64,876,000 kg CO2e, which includes 48,377,000 kg CO2e from Scope 1 and 16,499,000 kg CO2e from Scope 2 emissions.
+The company also disclosed significant Scope 3 emissions, with 17,141,863,000 kg CO2e attributed to the use of sold products and 4,144,215,000 kg CO2e from purchased goods and services.
 AGCO has set ambitious climate commitments, aiming for a 20% reduction in greenhouse gas emissions intensity by 2026 compared to a 2020 baseline.
 This target applies to both Scope 1 and Scope 2 emissions.
 Furthermore, the company has committed to reducing absolute Scope 1 and 2 emissions by 55% by 2033 and by 90% by 2050, using 2022 as the base year.
-In addition to these near-term goals, AGCO has established a long-term target to decrease absolute Scope 1 and 2 emissions by 90% by 2050.
-The company is also focused on transitioning to 60% renewable energy across its manufacturing operations and implementing smart manufacturing practices to enhance efficiency and reduce waste.
-AGCO's climate strategy aligns with the Science Based Targets initiative (SBTi), committing to a 42% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2022 base year.
-This commitment reflects AGCO's dedication to addressing climate change and reducing its carbon footprint in the agricultural sector.
+In addition, AGCO has established Science Based Targets initiative (SBTi) targets, committing to a 42% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2022 baseline.
+These targets align with the necessary reductions to limit global warming to 1.5°C. AGCO's sustainability efforts are supported by initiatives aimed at resource conservation, smart manufacturing, and a transition to 60% renewable energy across its manufacturing operations.
+The company continues to monitor and report its emissions data, demonstrating a commitment to transparency and accountability in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents